Update Your Travel Nurse Resume to Set Yourself Apart

 Interested in a FREE travel nurse resume evaluation by an experienced industry professional?
-Fill out the contact form at the bottom of this post to find out how your resume compares!
+Fill out the form at the bottom of this post to find out how your resume stands up!

 Travel nursing is one of the most competitive niches within the healthcare industry.
 Within a matter of hours (sometimes even minutes), a new travel contract is posted, filled and then closed.
 Blink and you’ll miss the opportunity.
-So, how can nurses make themselves a top contender for these highly coveted travel contracts?
-The answer is simple: create a travel nurse resume that conveys the right information in an easily digestible format.
+If you’re thinking about starting a new travel contract this spring, it may also be time to update your resume to make sure you stand out to recruiters.
+The key is simple: create a travel nurse resume that conveys the right information in an easily digestible format.

-In consultation with Premier Medical Staffing Services’ experienced travel nurse recruiters, we have outlined below a step-by-step process for creating the “perfect” travel nurse resume, one that succinctly captures all the pertinent details.
+We consulted our experienced travel nurse recruiters here at Premier and outlined a step-by-step process for creating the “perfect” nursing resume: one that succinctly captures all the pertinent details.
 We have also highlighted some “do’s” and “don’ts” to help ensure that your resume ends up on top of the “must contact” pile.
 As a bonus, you can click here to download our free travel nurse resume template, guaranteed to capture all the information recruiters and hiring managers are looking for.

 Travel Nurse Resume Format